-Name of legislation Smoke-free Places Act

-Date in force • May 15, 2008

-Workplaces Smoking prohibited in virtually all enclosed workplaces Home health-care workers, probation officers or social workers have the right to request that clients not smoke in their presence in private residences while receiving services Smoking permitted in DSRs by residents of nursing homes, homes for the aged or disabled, homes for veterans and seniors over 65 Smoking permitted by registered guests in hotel, motel, or bed and breakfast rooms designated as

-smoking by the manager

-Restaurants Smoking prohibited

-Casinos, bingos, etc. Smoking prohibited

-Bars Smoking prohibited

-Public places Smoking prohibited

-Outdoor provisions Smoking prohibited on bar and restaurant patios Smoking prohibited within 5 m of outdoor bar and restaurant patios Smoking prohibited within 5 m of doorways, air intakes and operable windows of workplaces and public places Smoking prohibited on school grounds, including post-secondary institutions (see notes section)

-Private motor vehicles • Smoking prohibited in a motor vehicle with children under the age of 18 present

-Provision for municipalities • Section 15 allows municipalities to pass bylaws, and the more restrictive provision prevails

-Summary The Smoke-free Places Act brings the Yukon Territory to the fore in Canada regarding protection from SHS, making it a national leader.
-The Act is strong regarding workplaces and public places both indoors and out.
-This legislation sets a national precedent by prohibiting smoking on the grounds of post-secondary institutions in the Yukon.
+Name of legislation Smoke-free Places Act Date in force • May 15, 2008 Workplaces Smoking prohibited in virtually all enclosed workplaces Home health-care workers, probation officers or social workers have the right to request that clients not smoke in their presence in private residences while receiving services Smoking permitted in DSRs by residents of nursing homes, homes for the aged or disabled, homes for veterans and seniors over 65 Smoking permitted by registered guests in hotel, motel, or bed and breakfast rooms designated as smoking by the manager Restaurants Smoking by the manager Smoking prohibited Casinos, bingos, etc. Smoking prohibited Bars Smoking prohibited Public places Smoking prohibited Outdoor provisions Smoking prohibited on bar and restaurant patios Smoking prohibited within 5 m of outdoor bar and restaurant patios Smoking prohibited within 5 m of doorways, air intakes and operable windows of workplaces and public places Smoking prohibited on school grounds, including post-secondary institutions (see notes section) Private motor vehicles Smoking prohibited in a motor vehicle with children under the age of 18 present Provision for municipalities Section 15 allows municipalities to pass bylaws, and the more restrictive provision prevails Summary The Smoke-free Places Act once put the Yukon Territory at the forefront in Canada regarding protection from SHS.
+The legislation sets a national precedent by prohibiting smoking on the grounds of post-secondary institutions in the Yukon.
+The Act is strong regarding protection from tobacco smoke in workplaces and public places, both indoors and out.
+However, the legislation is now lagging behind as it does not address electronic cigarettes, waterpipes or other weeds and substances, including cannabis.